-The Physical Web is Google’s new way to interact with connected objects.
+The Physical Web is Google’s new way of interacting with connected objects.

-A "Physical Web" object emits a url that triggers an interaction through a Physical Web Browser.
+A "Physical Web" object emits a URL that triggers an interaction through a Physical Web application.

-The Physical Web is the new QR Code, with two major advantages:
+The Physical Web is the new QR Code, with two major benefits:

-- the Physical Web url is smartly pushed to the user’s device.
+- Physical Web URLs are smartly pushed to a user’s device:

 - no need to flash a tag